The most common approach to configuring your Spring Boot application is to create an application.properties or applicaiton.yaml or

 @Component public class MyBean { @Autowired private MyConfig config; @Scheduled(fixedDelay = 5000) public void hello() { System.out.println("The message is: " + config.getMessage()); } }

-You can change the message printed by the application by using a ConfigMap
+You can change the message printed by the application by using a ConfigMap, as follows:

 apiVersion: v1 kind: ConfigMap metadata: name: reload-example data: application.properties: |- bean.message=Hello World!